yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

-# Foundational Aspects of Machine Learning using Python

 The objective of this tutorial is to introduce you to some foundational aspects of Machine Learning which are key to delve in other topics such as Deep Learning.

 We will not go in the details of many algorithms and models, but rather stay at a high-level where we will focus on the strategic choices that we can make around our data and objectives.